platformio/platformio-core/docs/faq.rst

 DISABLE** all prompts.
 It will allow you to avoid blocking.
 There are a few options:

+- using :option:`platformio --force` option before each command
 - using environment variable :ref:`PLATFORMIO_SETTING_ENABLE_PROMPTS=No <envvar_PLATFORMIO_SETTING_ENABLE_PROMPTS>`
 - disable global setting ``enable_prompts`` via :ref:`cmd_settings` command
 - masking under Continuous Integration system via environment variable